Heroes of Might and Magic: Olden Era: Development

+Player looking at the strategic map with various map objects, towns and units on it.

 Heroes of Might and Magic: Olden Era was announced at Gamescom in August 2024.
 Unfrozen, previously known from Iratus: Lord of the Dead, is developing the game under an agreement with Ubisoft and Hooded Horse.
 The planned early access release of the game coincides with the franchise's 30th anniversary.
 Many journalists say that the Heroes of Might and Magic: Olden Era is heavily inspired by Heroes of Might and Magic III.

-The developers periodically post information about future factions of the game.
+The developers periodically posted information about future factions of the game leading up to the early access release.
 The first faction that was presented was Necropolis, gameplay of which was shown on October 31, 2024, dedicated to the celebration of Halloween.
 On December 22 it was confirmed that the music will be written by Paul Romero (one of the main composers of the previous entries in the series) and Cris Velasco (known for working on games such as God of War, Starcraft II and Mass Effect).
 It was also confirmed that the Heroes Orchestra - a group famous for performing the series' compositions in orchestral format before live audiences at concert halls - will be involved in the musical accompaniment for Olden Era, working on orchestral in-game soundtracks.

 On March 17, 2025, Unfrozen started a closed beta test of a new "arena" game mode, which allows player to quickly engage in combat with an other player or creature.
 The tests ended on March 28.
 On April 10, 2025, as part of the Triple-i Initiative video game showcase, a cinematic story trailer was released, revealing that the game would be available in early access in summer 2025.
 On August 21, 2025, the "secret" sixth faction was revealed, called "Schism".
+Jon Van Caneghem joined Unfrozen as creative advisor for Olden Era in 2026.

+On April 1, 2026, Unfrozen announced that the game will be released in early access on April 30, 2026.
+At the time of announcement, Olden Era was in top 10 most wishlisted games on Steam.
+Olden Era sold 250,000 copies within 24 hours of being released into early access, breaking even on its roughly USD $5,500,000 development costs.